 - You feel trapped, crippled, or stifled.

 - The trust in your marriage has deteriorated to the point where you are considering spying on your spouse.

-Even if you are attached to the comfort and security of your marriage, ask yourself if you really want to be stuck in a dead-end marriage?
+Even if you are attached to the comfort and security, ask yourself—Do you really want to be stuck in a dead-end marriage?